-Illinois Municipal Retirement Fund lowered its stake in Dollar Tree, Inc. (NASDAQ:DLTR - Free Report) by 6.3% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+Illinois Municipal Retirement Fund lessened its position in shares of Dollar Tree, Inc. (NASDAQ:DLTR - Free Report) by 6.3% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 102,058 shares of the company's stock after selling 6,852 shares during the period.
-Illinois Municipal Retirement Fund's holdings in Dollar Tree were worth $7,661,000 as of its most recent SEC filing.
+Illinois Municipal Retirement Fund's holdings in Dollar Tree were worth $7,661,000 at the end of the most recent reporting period.

 Analyst Ratings Changes